To determine which pairs truly deserved the title of best women's ski pants, our team (of course) went skiing.

 Features

-To evaluate this metric, we simply observed what each pant or bib included and how well those elements functioned.
-A pair of pants with more specific functions, thoughtfully placed pockets, or add-ons like RECCO Technology and fancy gaiters would score higher here.
+To evaluate this metric, we took stock which features each pant and bib included and how well they functioned.
+A pair of pants with more technical design elements, useful waist adjustment, or add-ons like RECCO Technology and fancy gaiters would score higher here.
+Pockets were a major consideration as well: How many, how large and how effective were they?
 Some pants have pockets that are more style than function, while others have pockets that do both.
-Understandably, pockets that worked the best scored higher here.
+Pockets with the most capacity and best placement scored highest here, with bonus points for cozy fleece lining.

 Style

-Style is personal and subjective, but we aimed to make it a little more measurable.
-We didn't just look at how the pants looked overall; we also considered how much variety they offered.
+Style is highly personal and subjective, but we aimed to make it a little more measurable.
+We didn't just look at how the pants looked overall; we also considered how much color and variety the manufacturer offered.
 Pants that came in different sizes to fit more body types or had a bunch of color options got higher marks.
 The more choices, the better!
-We also took into account the design—things like modern cuts, a good fit, and those little stylish details that make a difference for people who want both performance and style.
-We also awarded higher points to pants that got a lot of compliments while we were out on the slopes.
+We also took into account the design.
+Aspects like modern cuts, a good fit, and little stylish details that make a difference for people who want both performance and style gained more points.
+We also considered which pairs garnered us compliments while we were out on the slopes.